treep78/html-css-sass/README.md

 article that introduced the mixin and focus on understanding how the mixin is used.

-## Lab: Use a Mixin

 Now that we've defined the mixin, let's include it where appropriate.
 Where are our readability settings defined?

 The problem with including our breakpoints in our `typography` module is that we need to ensure the breakpoints are the last rules applied.
-For now, just include the breakpoints in the manifest.
+For now, create a new file [`assets/styles/breakpoints.scss`](assets/styles/breakpoints.scss) and include it in the manifest.

-You may need to require the Sass module.
-Next, include the breakpoint in the appropriate selector.
+## Lab: Use a Mixin

 The mixin should change the style of the selected element so that whitespace in that element is half of the default for devices smaller than `tiny`.

+1. Import your the Sass module that has your mixin.
+2. Choose the selector you want to apply the mixin to.
+3. Use `@include` to use your mixin.

 ## Best Practices